-Maybe – because what if the value of the pound drops because of economic consequences?
+Maybe – because what if the value of the GBP drops because of economic consequences?
 Again, this could be good for export and possibly bad for domestic customs. it all depends on what you sell, where you buy it from and what your relationship with the customer is.
 What is important is to do your research of the different scenario’s and to be prepared.
 Don’t e caught out and panic… instead, be one step ahead and advertise to new clients.
 Whether it is ‘in stock’, UK dispatch, lower prices or same quality service… rest assure your clients if they are unsure or nervous.

 Worrying times ahead

 Yes – it will have an effect as people will lose confidence, shipping could be affected and import will be more expensive if you are buying from Europe with the additional costs and tax added.
 If you are working with small margins and rely on a stable pound and European customers, you could find yourself in difficulties.

 Top 11 tips to make your eCommerce store ‘Brexit proof’

 No matter what your outlook is, Brexit will have an effect on your eCommerce store and sales.
 So here are my top eleven tips to turn a threat into an opportunity.

 - stock or no stock – know your costings as with every sale the profit was made when you bought the item.
 Think carefully how you can be one step ahead of whichever situation will pan out.
 Not every one of us is an economic but your suppliers will most likely have a few answers and are just as nervous.
 Agree on a price freeze or better payment terms to ride out the storm.

 - prepare your customers and send out signals that business will not be affected but processes are improving.
 Possibly run a promotion just before and after.
 You could also ignore it and not highlight the issue, but that’s a bit like ignoring Valentine’s day.
 Jump on the bandwagon as your customers will have questions and concerns.